apache/incubator-xtable/website/README.md

 1. Create a `.mdx` file similar to `website/blog/onetable-now-oss.mdx`
 2. Add relevant thumbnail image to `website/static/images/<folder-name>` folder
 3. Make sure to add the appropriate redirection link in the `.mdx` file
+> For thumbnail images, we recommend using **1200x600px** and `.png` format.

 ### Adding inline blogs
 1. Create a `.md` file with all the content inline following Markdown syntax
 2. Place relevant images in the `website/static/images/<folder-name>` folder and refer to it in the blog

-> [!NOTE: Broken images during tests]
+> [!NOTE]
-> You may see broken thumbnails for the blogs during `npm start` or `npm serve` because the images needs to be rendered
-> from the main repo.
+> You may see broken thumbnails for the blogs during `npm start` or `npm serve` because the images needs to be rendered from the main repo.
 This can only be tested after being merged to the main branch.

-> [!NOTE: Thumbnail recommendation]
-> For thumbnail images, we recommend using **1200x600px** and `.png` format.

 ## Maintainers